How our practice works

 Rose and Jenny work as a team.
 We have a rotating call schedule that determines who attends a birth on any given day (or night…who are we kidding??).

-You have the opportunity to meet us both prior to signing a contract, either in person at your consult, and/or via a Skype meeting.
-We schedule private consults with all of our potential clients because we feel that meeting one-on-one gives us the best opportunity to get a feel for each other.
-You have the opportunity to ask questions of both of us, see how we interact with your partner and each other.
+You have the opportunity to meet us both prior to signing a contract during a private virtual meeting, and/or during a personal meet-and-greet.
+We schedule private video consults with all of our potential clients because we feel that talking one-on-one gives us the best opportunity to get a feel for each other.
+We also offer twice-monthly personal meet-and-greet time slots for people who want to meet face to face with us prior to making a decision.
 And there is never any pressure to sign a contract until you are ready – inviting someone to be a part of your birthing experience is a big decision and it shouldn’t be made lightly or in haste.

 After signing with us, you can get to know both doulas at our community prenatal meetings held at Rockville Memorial Library.
 We strongly encourage all clients to attend at least one workshop so they can meet and talk to both of us at greater length.